ga4gh/vrs/docs/source/appendices/design_decisions.rst

 other classes of molecular variation, including epigenetic alteration and transcript abundance.
-Capturing these other classes of variation is a :ref:`future goal <non-sequence-variation>` of the VR-Spec, as there are many annotations that require these variation classes as the subject of
+Capturing these other classes of variation is a :ref:`future goal <non-sequence-variation>` of the VR-Spec, as there are many annotations that will require these variation classes as the subject.

 .. _use-allele: